GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/README_PubSub_to_Elasticsearch.md

 * **usePartialUpdate** (Use partial updates): Whether to use partial updates (update rather than create or index, allowing partial docs) with Elasticsearch requests.
 Defaults to: false.
 * **bulkInsertMethod** (Build insert method): Whether to use INDEX (index, allows upsert) or CREATE (create, errors on duplicate _id) with Elasticsearch bulk requests.
 Defaults to: CREATE.
 * **trustSelfSignedCerts** (Trust self-signed certificate): Whether to trust self-signed certificate or not.
 An Elasticsearch instance installed might have a self-signed certificate, Enable this to True to by-pass the validation on SSL certificate. (default is False).
+* **apiKeyKMSEncryptionKey** (Google Cloud KMS encryption key for the API key): The Cloud KMS key to decrypt the API key.
+This parameter must be provided if the apiKeySource is set to KMS.
+If this parameter is provided, apiKey string should be passed in encrypted.
+Encrypt parameters using the KMS API encrypt endpoint.
+The Key should be in the format projects/{gcp_project}/locations/{key_region}/keyRings/{key_ring}/cryptoKeys/{kms_key_name}.
+See: https://cloud.google.com/kms/docs/reference/rest/v1/projects.locations.keyRings.cryptoKeys/encrypt  (Example: projects/your-project-id/locations/global/keyRings/your-keyring/cryptoKeys/your-key-name).
+* **apiKeySecretId** (Google Cloud Secret Manager ID.): Secret Manager secret ID for the apiKey.
+This parameter should be provided if the apiKeySource is set to SECRET_MANAGER.
+Should be in the format projects/{project}/secrets/{secret}/versions/{secret_version}.
+(Example: projects/your-project-id/secrets/your-secret/versions/your-secret-version).
+* **apiKeySource** (Source of the API key passed.
+One of PLAINTEXT, KMS or SECRET_MANAGER.): Source of the API key.
+One of PLAINTEXT, KMS or SECRET_MANAGER.
+This parameter must be provided if secret manager or KMS is used.
+If apiKeySource is set to KMS, apiKeyKMSEncryptionKey and encrypted apiKey must be provided.
+If apiKeySource is set to SECRET_MANAGER, apiKeySecretId must be provided.
+If apiKeySource is set to PLAINTEXT, apiKey must be provided.
+Defaults to: PLAINTEXT.

 ## User-Defined functions (UDFs)